-If you’re a disabled driver then you’ll love our Insurance for Wheelchair Accessible Vehicles and Cars Adapted for Disabilities.
+If you’re a disabled driver then you’ll love our Adapted Vehicle Insurance & Wheelchair Accessible Vehicle (WAV) Insurance.

-Not only does our policy offer significant discounts for registered disabled drivers and Blue Badge holders, it provides benefits tailored to meet your needs.
+Not only does our policy offer significant discounts for registered disabled drivers, it specifically covers adapted cars and Wheelchair Accessible Vehicles (WAVs).

 Some mass market insurers may quote you a higher premium if you drive a modified car, as they see all modifications as a risk.
 Because we are a long established disability car insurance specialist we know from experience that disabled drivers represent a lower risk.
 The same experience tells us that if your car is modified it’s not typically to boost its performance or looks, but to be more functional for you.

-This is why it’s important to compare disabled car insurance with standard polices – because you need to make sure the cover offered suits your needs.
+This is why it’s important to compare adapted/disability car insurance with standard polices – because you need to make sure the cover offered suits your needs.

 Breakdown cover including Home Start included as standard